personal-Sovich/VCADS-Bayesian-Neural-Networks/README.md

 as a means of capturing the aleatoric and epistemic uncertainty inherent and present within a model.
 With BNNs, one is able to gather from the model where and how uncertain the model is to better ones understanding of the data.
 The data used for modeling is synthetically created using a differential equation solver.
+Code was functional given requirements.txt file in Python 3.10.6.

 ## Experimental Data BNN Model Build / Load
 This code is a culmination of work done to investigate Bayesian Neural Networks as a means of capturing the aleatoric and epistemic uncertainty inherent and present within a model.
 With BNNs, one is able to gather from the model where and how uncertain the model is to better ones understanding of the data.
 This code is used to extract raw experimental data from files collected on 12/17/2022 for training.
+Code was functional given requirements.txt file in Python 3.10.6.